imronuke/ADPRES/docs/install.md

 sudo apt install gfortran
 ```

-Then you can download the [ADPRES zip files](https://github.com/imronuke/ADPRES/archive/ADPRES_v.1.2.zip) from Github or clone them (you need to download git first if you don't have one)
+Then you can download the [ADPRES zip files](https://github.com/imronuke/ADPRES/archive/ADPRES_v.1.2.zip) from Github or clone them (you need to download git first if you don't have it)

 ```
 git clone https://github.com/imronuke/ADPRES.git